The Mid Drive

 SRAM GX long cage rear derailleur

 SRAM derailleurs in general, once adjusted properly, seem to stay that way.
 There’s not much to say about this derailleur other than it just works, precisely, smoothly and reliably, does a great job wrapping chain and has no issues with the 42T big cluster I have on the back.
 I don’t use its clutch feature.
-If its anything like its cheaper, just-as-reliable NX cousin, which I have on a different bike, it is able to handle a 46T rear cluster just fine.
-But I can only say for sure the NX can do that as I have the other bike set up that way.
+It is able to handle a 46T rear cluster just fine, although I don’t have one on Godzilla.
+I do have one on another bike set up that way with the same drivetrain bits.

 KMC e11 chain (mid drive-specific)